 Additionally, if you’re performing B2B marketing, you should be familiar with the nuances of their industry and job role.
 How would they convince their higher-ups that your company is worth the money?
 Think about how they would utilize your offerings daily.

-Part of the media relations associate position at Fractl is to understand whom the editors are they’re reaching out to every day.
+Part of the digital PR associate position at Fractl is to understand whom the editors are they’re reaching out to every day.
 We used this insider information to create a collaborative campaign with BuzzStream about publisher personas, so our audiences conducting digital outreach have the tools needed to be successful.

 While publishers aren’t Fractl clients or prospects, it’s just as important that we understand their wants and needs.
 The research we conducted and personas we created for 11 editor types equipped our outreach team with the knowledge they need to tailor their pitches better.
 Here is an example of one persona: